Danielle Stislicki Update: Mini Flyers Help Spread Word About Missing Woman

 On the Facebook page “Find Danielle Stislicki,” which is solely dedicated to rallying support to help find the missing woman, several posts serve to demonstrate how this growing grassroots effort of placing small fliers anywhere possible is taking shape.

-One post includes an image of a mini flier placed on an ATM machine screen, in a luggage tag, and on a sign in a store advertising the price of a skin care product.
+One post includes an image of a mini flier placed on a gas pump screen, in a luggage tag, and on a sign in a store advertising the price of a skin care product.
 As an explanation, the post reads as follows.

 “Today, while traveling to Florida, Danielle’s sister-in-law spent her day playing ‘Find the Flier’ placing mini fliers everywhere she went!
 Airport restrooms, gas pumps, windshields, tables at restaurants, you name it!”